 St Edmundsbury core strategy

-The Core Strategy Development Plan Document (DPD) was adopted on 14 December 2010 and now forms part of the Local Plan for St Edmundsbury Borough Council.
-The Core Strategy sets out the vision, objectives, spatial strategy and over arching policies for the provision of new development in the Borough up to 2031.
+The Core Strategy Development Plan Document (DPD) was adopted on 14 December 2010 and now forms part of the Local Plan for the former St Edmundsbury Borough Council area.
+The Core Strategy sets out the vision, objectives, spatial strategy and over arching policies for the provision of new development in the area up to 2031.

 The Core Strategy and supporting adoption documents are set out below: